rustinmyeye/BBC-Bouncer/README.md

 WORK IN PROGRESS!
 DONT USE THIS WITH YOUR MAIN WALLET!
 IM AN IDIOT OK?!?!

 Welcome to the Token Bouncer!
-This application automatically monitors a wallet for specific token IDs and bounces (sends to another address) any blacklisted tokens found.
+This application automatically monitors a wallet for blacklisted token IDs and bounces them (sends to another address).
 Checks for the blacklisted token IDs happen every 5 minutes.
 It will keep unwanted tokens out of your wallet!
 ## Setup
 1. Clone the repository and enter the directory: